Hiking in Tenerife: Climbing the majestic volcano Teide

 Mount Teide is found in the homonymous Natural Park, a huge protected area with stunning landscapes.
 There are two information centres, many paths to hike, petrified lava flows, calderas and a semi-desertic flora.

 To reach the summit of the Teide there are two main ways: by cable car or on foot.
+The cable car leaves you 30 minutes away from the summit, cutting the hike to a short walk.
+The full trek is obviously more interesting and rewarding, if you are in good shape to face it.

 To be able to reach the very summit of Mount Teide, called “el Pico”, you need a permit.
 It gives you access for 2 hours to el Pico, between 9am and 5pm.
 Without the permit, or outside your specific allowed time, the highest point you can reach is a view point close to the upper station of the cable car.
 Booking is almost mandatory because there are limited accesses given per day.
 You can book on the Spanish National Park website.